 Make Sure You Accelerate Your Mortgage Payments

-If you’re making bi-weekly mortgage payments then you’re saving a little money, but by switching to accelerated bi-weekly payments, you’ll save thousands over the long run in interest on your mortgage.
-As an example, regular bi-weekly payments could save you almost $800 as opposed to monthly payments, but accelerated bi-weekly payments could mean a savings of $10,000 in interest over the amortization period of your mortgage (based on a 25 year amortization at 3%).
+If you’re making bi-weekly mortgage payments, then you’re saving a little money, but by switching to accelerated bi-weekly payments, you’ll save thousands over the long run in interest on your mortgage.
+As an example, regular bi-weekly payments could save you almost $800 as opposed to monthly payments.
+Still, accelerated bi-weekly payments could mean a savings of $10,000 in interest over the amortization period of your mortgage (based on a 25-year amortization at 3%).

 Waive the Mortgage Insurance

 Chances are you don’t even realize you’re paying to insure your mortgage.
 This pesky charge can be as much as $20 a month or sometimes even more.
-Not only is that money you could be putting aside for yourself, but the coverage you get is inadequate, to say the least.
-This insurance policy only covers (under certain circumstances) the balance remaining on your mortgage (which diminishes each and every month), however your premium stays the same for the life of your mortgage.
+Not only is that money you could be putting aside for yourself, but the coverage you get is inadequate.
+This insurance policy only covers (under certain circumstances) the balance remaining on your mortgage (which diminishes every month); however, your premium stays the same for the life of your mortgage.
 Ditch it as soon as possible and add the extra cash to your savings.

 Another assumption people make is that big box stores automatically have better prices.
 Not so.
 It pays to quickly check how much the item sells for elsewhere before putting it in your cart at the warehouse or outlet store.

 There are two good reasons to avoid ATM’s in general.
 First, cash in your wallet is a temptation and is more likely to go unaccounted for when it comes time for spending it.
 At least when you use a debit or credit card, you can track where the money went.
 Second, those ATM fees can quickly add up to $20, $30, or even $50 a month.
 Keep your cash in your account, where it belongs.